odko2008/Analyses/README.md

 ## **4. Historical demography**
 --------------------------------
  We infered population size histories from each individual's diploid whole genome data using the Pairwise Sequentially Markovian Coalescent (PSMC).
 Here is the detailed script developed by Heng Li at the [link](https://github.com/lh3/psmc/).

+The PSMC method is based on the assumption that the coalescent process, which describes the process of tracing back the ancestry of genetic material in a population, can be modeled as a Markovian process.
+By analyzing the distribution of pairwise differences between the genomes of individuals, PSMC attempts to estimate the effective population size of a population at different points in the past.

+To perform a PSMC analysis, researchers typically use genome sequencing data from multiple individuals belonging to the same species or population.
+The genomes are divided into overlapping segments, and the number of differences between pairs of segments is calculated.
+By considering the patterns of these differences, PSMC reconstructs a population size trajectory, which provides insights into the historical changes in population size.